cerberusrei/cerberusrei.github.io/README.md

 - Change resources(*.js, *.css, *.html) paths from relative to absolute since URL for SEO does not start from root.
 - Move static resources from root into functions directory since index.html need to be loaded by the app.

+Configuration files are:
+- filebase.json: rewrite URL from *?fileId={fileId} to /album/{fileId}
+- index.js: Update canonical link based on file ID to generate unique link for each album.

 #### app info
 Run command `firebase functions:list`